What Is a Thrift Savings Plan (TSP) Loan?

 There are two types of TSP loans:

 TSP loans typically take 7 to 10 business days to process after your loan request is approved.
-The timeline can vary depending on how you submit your application and whether your account information is up-to-date.
+The timeline may vary depending on how you submit your application and whether your account information is up to date.
 Choosing direct deposit may help expedite receiving the loan funds.

 Getting a Thrift Savings Plan (TSP) Loan